volodymyrhudyma/blog/content/blog/react-antipatterns-props-spreading.md

 However, it is totally safe to use it with TypeScript, since you will get a quick overview of what props are passed and an instant error if any unexpected property occurs.

 ## Summary

+Learning how not to write code is as important as learning best practices and design patterns.

+There are a lot of ways to write poor code in React, which are well-known and should be either avoided or known about.

+Today we learned why using the Spread Operator to pass props to the child component in React can be considered as an antipattern:

+* You may accidentally pass more props than needed
+* It is hard to see what props are actually passed unless you use TypeScript

+Definitely, Spread Operator makes your code look more elegant and shorter, but remember to use it wisely.